textpattern/textpattern.github.io/administration/files-panel.md

 ## List of existing files

 Beneath the upload and search area there is the table, or list, of existing files.
 Each row is one file.

-### Columns

-The default view shows these columns:

-**ID:** an ID number is automatically assigned to each file.
-This is what identifies it and calls it on the live site.
-Select this ID to edit the file properties.

-**Name:** the filename of the image.
-Select this to edit the file properties.

-**Title:** if the file was given a title, then it will reflect that here.

-**Category:** if the file was assigned a category, then it will reflect that here.

-**Status:** the current status of the file ('Hidden', 'Pending' or 'Live').

-**Condition:** "OK" tells that the file is in the files folder, or "Missing".

-**Downloads:** an indicator of how many downloads of this file have taken place.

-**Author:** the author who created the file record (only if more than one author exists in the [Users panel](https://docs.textpattern.io/administration/users-panel)).

-At the top of the list there is an option 'Show detail'.
-When marked additional columns (and additional info) will be presented:

-In the ID column, a link will be added for each file: **Download:** select this to download the file to your computer.

-**Description:** what has to be told about the file - you needn't specify file size here (file size can be shown automatically by tags if you like).

-**Tags:** here you have a choice of *three ways* to include the file in your article content or Form templates:

-1. as a Textile(d) text
-2. as a Textpattern file tag
-3. as plain HTML

-Each link will open a pop-up window with a 'tag builder'.
-You can choose the elements you need and an appropriate tag in Textile, Textpattern or HTML will be created.
-This tag you can copy and place where needed.
+If you select the header of a column, it will sort the list according to that column.
+Select again to reverse sort direction.

 ### Perform changes on selected files